emenier/manifolds/README.md

 </br>
 </br>
 </br>
-***Algorithm Idea:*** Express each data point as a linear combination of it's neighbors.
+***Algorithm Idea:*** Express each data point as a linear combination of its neighbors.
 The weights obtained represent the local relationships between points on the attractor.
 Low dimensional coordinates are computed so that these relationships are conserved in the low dimensional embedding of the data.
 </br>
 </br>
 </br>